marklundin/normal-map/README.md

-Make me a Normal Map
+Make me a fucking Normal Map
 ==========

 A small javascript utility that takes a height map image and creates a normal map